What is the rate?

 What happens if I need assistance and you are not available?

-What about American Express sales?
+What about American Express transactions?

 Since 2015, all new retail merchant accounts have been automatically set up so that American Express cards settle and fund at the same time through the acquiring bank instead of separately through American Express.
 Not only are the fees lower, but it also means that settlement of all sales happens in a single deposit (if you process 10 sales and 3 of them are American Express, all 10 sales will hit your bank account at the same time).
 If you are under the old program ( you receive a separate statement and separate funding directly from American Express Merchant Services), this is an easy way to improve what you have now.
 Your rates will almost certainly be lower, you will receive deposits in your account faster, and all transactions will appear in a single deposit.